rbind/blog.jemu.name/content/post/2015-03-04-so-i-threw-r-at-a-thousand-ish-tv-shows.md

 ---
-title: So I threw R at a thousand(ish) TV shows
 author: jemus42
-date: '2015-03-04'
 categories:
 - rstats
 - tvshows
+date: 2015-03-04
+title: So I threw R at a thousand(ish) TV shows
 ---

 Analyzing TV shows seems to be what I do these days.